-A top law personal statement must include work experience.
-Begin with any relevant legal job experience you’ve had, but don’t forget to mention any other professional experience you’ve had.
+A top law personal statement must include legal work experience.
+Begin with any relevant law firm work experience you’ve had, but don’t forget to mention any other professional experience you’ve had.
 It’s critical to talk about your job experience properly, which requires…

-• Rather of just describing the activities you participated in, you should use your job experience to illustrate your talents as a prospective law student.
+- Rather of just describing the activities you participated in, you should use your law work experience to illustrate your talents as a prospective law student.
 You could also wish to demonstrate your inquisitive and curious thinking by sharing some meaningful views on your job experience.

 EXAMPLE

-Photocopying, filling up legal forms, composing emails, and examining cases were all part of my employment experience at a local law company.
-I was on work experience for two weeks, from 9 a.m. to 5 p.m.
+Photocopying, filling up legal forms, composing emails, and examining cases were all part of my law firm work experience at a local law company.
+I was on legal work experience for two weeks, from 9 a.m. to 5 p.m.

 BREAKDOWN

-This excerpt is inadequate because it just lists the duties that the student performed at the legal firm without analysing the skills involved, reflecting on their thoughts, or demonstrating that what they learned was novel and worthwhile.
+This excerpt is inadequate because it just lists the duties that the student performed during law firms work experience without analysing the skills involved, reflecting on their thoughts, or demonstrating that what they learned was novel and worthwhile.

 EXAMPLE